Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Empirical Evaluation

 \subsection{Evaluation of inductive biases in \gnode{}}

-First, we focus on empirically evaluating the contribution of the different inductive biases discussed in Section~\ref{sec:ind_bias} on the performance of \node{}.

-{$\bullet$ \bf Performance of (\gnode):} Figure~\ref{fig:fig1} shows the performance of \gnode~ on pendulum and spring systems of sizes 3 to 5.
-The \gnode for pendulum is trained on a 3-pendulum system and that of spring is trained on a 5-spring system.
-Hence, the 4- and 5-pendulum systems and 3- and 4-spring systems are \textit{unseen}, and consequently, allows us to evaluate zero-shot generalizability.
-We observe that energy violation and rollout errors of \gnode~for the forward simulations are comparable, both in terms of the value and trend with respect to time, across all of the systems.
-This confirms the generalizability of \gnode to simulate the dynamics of unseen systems of arbitrary sizes.

-$\bullet$ \textbf{Impact of topology:} To precisely measure the impact of topology, in 5-pendulum and 5-spring systems, we also include \node as a baseline in Fig.~\ref{fig:fig1}.
-When we compare \node with \gnode, we observe that while they are comparable in 5-pendulum, \gnode is better in 5-spring.
-In addition, \gnode is inductive due to training on node level dynamics, while \node is not.
-It is therefore worth highlighting that \node has an unfair advantage on 5-pendulum since it is trained and tested on the same system, while 5-pendulum is unseen for \gnode (trained on 3-pendulum).
-Overall, it is safe to say that topology helps; the inductive biased infused due to topology leads to comparable or lower error, while also imparting zero-shot generalizability.
-In the appendix, we provide more experiments comparing \node with \gnode to further highlight the benefit of topology-aware modeling.
+Fig.~\ref{fig:fig1} shows the performance of \gnode~ on the pendulum and spring systems of sizes 3 to 5.
+The \gnode for the pendulum is trained on a 5-pendulum system and that of the spring is trained on a 5-spring system.
+Hence, the 3- and 4-pendulum systems and 3- and 4-spring systems are \textit{unseen}, and consequently, allow us to evaluate zero-shot generalizability.
+We observe that energy violation and rollout errors of \gnode~for the forward simulations are comparable, both in terms of the value and trend with respect to time, across all of the systems. \rev{Furthermore, when we compare with \node, which has been trained on each system separately, while the errors are comparable in 5-pendulum, \gnode is better in 5-spring.
+It is worth highlighting that \node has an unfair advantage on 5-pendulum since it is trained and tested on the same system, while 5-pendulum is unseen for \gnode (trained on 5-pendulum).
+This confirms the generalizability of \gnode to simulate the dynamics of unseen systems of arbitrary sizes.} More experiments comparing \node with \gnode to further highlight the benefit of topology-aware modeling are provided in App.\ref{app:topo}.